 Experienced Immigration Business Plan Analyst:

 An experienced immigration business plan analyst will collate all of the materials we receive on your business and the research we conduct and consolidate it into a draft business plan within two weeks.
-We remind clients that the business plan will always remain
+We remind clients that the business plan will always remain your presentation of your own business.

 -